babushka99/fkdotcom-hugo/content/solutions/licensing/money-transmitter-license-mtl/own-money-transmitter-licenses-vs-authorized-delegate.md

 ---
-title: "Own Money Transmitter Licenses vs Authorized Delegate"
+title: Own Money Transmitter Licenses vs Authorized Delegate
-date: "2021-06-24"
+date: '2021-06-24'
-url: "/solutions/licensing/money-transmitter-license-mtl/own-money-transmitter-licenses-vs-authorized-delegate/"
 draft: false
-description: "People often ask, why they should not start by owning their own money transmitter licenses.
+description: People often ask, why they should not start by owning their own money transmitter licenses.
 The answer is not so simple.
-It depends on so many factors..."
+It depends on so many factors...
+keywords:
+- own
+- licenses
+- authorized
+- delegate
+- money
+categories:
+- licensing
+tags:
+- own money transmitter licenses vs authorized delegate
+services:
+- licensing
+- compliance
+- payments
+jurisdictions:
+- usa
+canonicalURL: https:/faisalkhan.com/solutions/licensing/money-transmitter-license-mtl/own-money-transmitter-licenses-vs-authorized-delegate/
+images:
+- /images/solutions/own-money-transmitter-licenses-vs-authorized-delegate.webp
+ShowToc: true
+TocOpen: false
+ShowReadingTime: true
+ShowBreadCrumbs: true
+ShowPostNavLinks: true
+ShowWordCount: false
+type: service
+provider: Faisal Khan LLC
+areaServed: Global
+showContactCTA: true
+contactText: Ready to get started with own money transmitter licenses vs authorized delegate?
+Contact Faisal Khan LLC for expert consultation.
 ---

 People often ask, why they should not start by owning their own money transmitter licenses.
 The answer is not so simple.
 It depends on so many factors.
 Are you a startup?
 Do you have adequate funding and resources?